svallejovera/svallejovera.github.io/index.md

 ## Working Papers

-1. Timoneda, Joan C., and *Sebastián Vallejo Vera*.
-“BERT, RoBERTa or DeBERTa?
-Comparing Performance Across Transformer Models in Political Science Text.” *Conditionally Accepted: Journal of Politics*.
-[PDF](https://joantimoneda.netlify.app/files/Timoneda%20Vallejo%20V%20JOP.pdf)

-2. Hellmueller, Lea, Lindita Camaj, Peggy Lindner, and *Sebastián Vallejo Vera*.
-“US Primary Debates in Bilingual Online Spaces: The Impact of Journalistic Cultures on Social Media Discourse.” *Conditionally Accepted: Journalism & Mass Communication Quarterly*
+1. Dávila Gordillo, Diana, Joan C. Timoneda, and *Sebastián Vallejo Vera*.
+“Machines Do See Color: How Transformers Outperform Other Approaches in Classifying Overt and Covert Racism in Text.”
+(2024). arXiv preprint arXiv:2401.09333.
+[PDF](https://arxiv.org/pdf/2401.09333.pdf)

 1. Hellmueller, Lea, Lindita Camaj, Peggy Lindner, and *Sebastián Vallejo Vera*.
 “The Democratic Value of Uncivil Talk and Strategic Game Reporting: A Computational Analysis of Facebook Conversations During the 2020 U.S. Primary Debates.” *R&R: Journal of Computer-Mediated Communication*.

-3. Dávila Gordillo, Diana, Joan C. Timoneda, and *Sebastián Vallejo Vera*.
-“Machines Do See Color: How Transformers Outperform Other Approaches in Classifying Overt and Covert Racism in Text.” *R&R: Journal of Politics*

 5. Alemán, Eduardo, Tiffany Barnes, Juan Pablo Micozzi, and *Sebastián Vallejo Vera*.
 "The Role of Gender in Speech Participation: Evidence from Chile." *Under Review*